Make the most of your visit

 The Museum is an open air living Museum and has recreated the conditions of the 19th and 20th centuries, using original buildings from across the Black Country.

-Should you require one to one care assistance; the Museum offers a free day time admissions price for essential carers, discounted admission is available for special events.
+Admission - Should you require one to one care assistance; the Museum offers a free day time admissions price for essential carers, discounted admission is available for special events.

 Our staff will help you to get the most from your visit so please ask them if you have any special requirements or need additional support.

 Access is available to the majority of buildings although, as they are authentic historic exhibits, many require the use of temporary, portable ramps.
 A map of the Museum is available at reception which will help you to navigate the site.

 Manual Wheelchairs – the Museum has a number of manual wheelchairs ( rated 18 stone / 115 kilos weight ) which can be used on the day subject to availability or which can be booked in advance via 0121 520 8054 or email firstname.lastname@example.org.
 There is no charge for the use of the wheelchairs.